jannis-baum/weBlock/README.md

 `NEGATIVE_QUERIES` should hold a comma seperated list of Google News search queries of articles with negative opinions about your topic.
 For instance, an option to promote opinions of the flat earth society could be `round earth site:news.com, earth globe`.

-Similarly, `POSITIVE_QUERIES` should also hold of Google News queries but about articles that support your view, e.g. `site:flatearthsociety.com when:7d`.
+Similarly, `POSITIVE_QUERIES` should also hold a list of Google News queries but about articles that support your view, e.g. `site:flatearthsociety.com when:7d`.

 More details about queries can be found inside the detailed guide below.